pixelnest/pixelnest.github.io/tutorials/2d-game-unity/table-of-contents/index.md

 [Watch the tutorial](http://gamedevnation.com/creating-a-2d-game-with-unity/), thanks to Jay Jennings's work from Game Dev Nation.

 <div data-block="note">
-_Notice_: The "Making animations with Unity 2D" chapters have not been converted to video yet.
+  **Notice**: the "Making animations with Unity 2D" chapters have not been converted to video yet.
 </div>